Jeddy939/Grader/README.md

 - `draft_grader.py` – generates formative feedback for draft submissions without assigning a grade.
 - `master_prompt.txt` – prompt template and rubric for the main grader.
 - `draft_feedback_prompt.txt` – prompt for draft feedback.
+- `feedback_review_prompt.txt` – prompt used to check the AI feedback against the student's submission.
 - `grading_process.log` and `draft_grading_process.log` – example log files created by the scripts.
 - `venv/` – Python virtual environment containing all dependencies (committed for portability).